UK police say ‘multiple people’ stabbed on train, two suspects arrested

 “We can confirm we have transported multiple patients to hospital,” it said.

-One witness described seeing a man with a large knife and told The Times newspaper there was “blood everywhere” as people hid in the washrooms.
+One witness described seeing a man with a large knife, and told The Times newspaper there was “blood everywhere” as people hid in the washrooms.

-Some passengers were getting “stamped [on] by others” as they tried to run, and the witness told The Times they “heard some people shouting we love [you]”.
+Some passengers were getting “stamped [on] by others” as they tried to run, and the witness told The Times that they “heard some people shouting we love [you]”.

-Another eyewitness told Sky News that one of the suspects was tasered by police.
+Another witness told Sky News that one of the suspects was tasered by police.

 The appalling incident on a train near Huntingdon is deeply concerning.